waku-org/specs/standards/core/rln-contract.md

 RLN is only deployed on Sepolia testnet ([source code](https://github.com/waku-org/waku-rlnv2-contract/blob/main/src/WakuRlnV2.sol)) as of August 2024.
 This document aims to outline the path to its mainnet deployment.

+## Syntax

+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## Background

 Rate-Limiting Nullifier (RLN) is a ZK-based gadget used for privacy-preserving rate limiting in Waku.